Exact computation of the CDF of the Euclidean distance between a point and a random variable uniformly distributed in disks, balls, or polyhedrons and application to PSHA: Overview of the four steps of PSHA

 An important problem in civil engineering is to determine the level of ground shaking a given structure can withstand.
 In regions with high levels of seismic activity, it makes sense to invest in structures able to resist high levels of ground shaking.
 On the contrary, in regions without seismic activity during the structure lifetime, we should not invest in such structures.
 More precisely, it would be reasonable to design structures able to resist up to a Peak Ground Acceleration $A^* m.s^{-2}$ that is very rarely exceeded, say with a small probability $\varepsilon$, over a given time window.
 This approach is used in PSHA: the confidence level $\varepsilon$ and the time window being fixed (say of $t$ years), the main task of PSHA is to estimate at a given location $P$, the Peak Ground Acceleration (PGA) $A^*$ such that the probability of the event

 is $\varepsilon$.
 We present the approach introduced by \cite{cornell}, \cite{mcguire}, to model and solve this problem.
-In this approach, we consider the seismic zones that could have an impact on the Peak Ground Acceleration at $P$ (see Figure \ref{figzones} for an example of 4 zones with $P$ belonging to one of these zones).
-These zones are bounded sets that do not overlap: typically disks, line segments, or flat polyhedrons.
+In this approach, we consider the seismic zones that could have an impact on the PGA at $P$ (see Figure \ref{figzones} for an example of 4 zones with $P$ belonging to one of these zones).
+These zones are bounded sets that do not overlap: typically disks, line segments, or simple polygones.

-The number of earthquakes provoking Peak Ground Accelerations at $P$ greater than $A^*$ over the next $t$ years depends on the frequency of earthquakes in each zone.
+The number of earthquakes provoking PGAs at $P$ greater than $A^*$ over the next $t$ years depends on the frequency of earthquakes in each zone.
 As for the ground acceleration at $P$ provoked by the earthquakes of a given zone, it will depend on the magnitudes of these earthquakes, which are random, and the locations of their epicenters, which are random too.
 To take these factors into account, PSHA uses a four-step process (see Figure \ref{figzones}): \begin{itemize} \item[(i)] in zone $i$, the process of earthquake arrivals is modelled as a Poisson process with rate $\lambda_i$.
 We will assume that the earthquake arrival processes in the different zones are independent. \item[(ii)] In zone $i$, the magnitude of earthquakes is modelled as a random variable $M_i$ with density $f_{M_i}(\cdot)$. \item[(iii)] The distance between $P$ and the epicenter of the earthquakes of zone $i$ is modelled as a random variable $D_i$ with density $f_{D_i}(\cdot)$. \item[(iv)] A ground motion prediction model is chosen expressed as a regression of the ground acceleration on magnitude, distance, and possibly other factors. \end{itemize} We now detail these steps and explain how to combine them to achieve the main task of PSHA: compute the probability of event \eqref{eventEt} for any $A^*$.
 The ability to compute this probability for any $A^*$ makes possible the estimation, by dichotomy, of an acceleration $A^*$ satisfying $\mathbb{P}\Big(E_t(A^*, P) \Big) = \varepsilon$.

 From (i), we obtain that the distribution of the number of earthquakes $N_{t i}$ in zone $i$ on a time window of $t$ time units is given by

 where the rate $\lambda_i$ represents the mean number of earthquakes in zone $i$ per time unit, say per year.
 From now on, we fix an acceleration $A^*$ and introduce the event